RSKCS2/Dust2.se/README.md

 **Last updated:** 31 oktober 2024 kl 11:11

-Images are not appearing because they were hotlinked from HLTV.org, unfortunately the image links are dead.
+Images aren't appearing because they were hotlinked from HLTV.org, unfortunately the image links are dead.
 They are completely unrecoverable.

 ## Overview